Southern Squid Jig Fishery

 Key economic trends

-Effort levels in the fishery decreased from 1,733 jig-hours in 2016 to 1,332 jig-hours in 2017.
-Increased effort and catch from the low levels of 2014 suggest that the incentive to fish and potentially net economic returns (NER) improved between 2015 and 2017.
+Effort levels in the fishery increased from 1,332 jig-hours in 2017 to 2,281 jig-hours in 2018.
+In the same period, catch-per-unit-effort increased, suggesting lower unit fishing costs, and prices for landed catch increased.
+Increased effort and catch from the low levels of 2014 suggest that the incentive to fish and potentially net economic returns improved between 2015 and 2018.

-The short life span of squid, a weak relationship between recruitment and stock abundance, and high interannual variability in squid abundance or availability mean that a biomass target such as BMEY (the biomass producing maximum economic yield) is not considered to be appropriate for the SSJF.
-Instead of a biomass target, the fishery’s harvest strategy has a 3,000 t catch trigger to initiate a formal stock assessment.
-This aims to prevent depletion in the SSJF, by allowing catches above the trigger level only if they are justified by assessment results (AFMA 2007).
+The short life span of squid, a weak relationship between recruitment and stock abundance, and high interannual variability in squid abundance or availability mean that establishing an economic biomass target is challenging to achieve for the SSJF.
+Instead of a biomass target, the fishery’s harvest strategy has a 3,000 t catch trigger to initiate an assessment of the state of the stock.
+This aims to prevent the risk of depletion in the SSJF, by allowing catches above the trigger level only if they are justified by assessment results (AFMA 2007).
 The trigger has not been reached since the harvest strategy was implemented in 2007.

 The SSJF is managed using input (effort limit) controls.
-In the absence of formal stock assessments, total allowable effort (TAE) in the fishery has been set by the Squid Resource Assessment Group and the South East Management Advisory Committee at levels that maintain the capacity of the fleet to respond to changes in markets or the availability of squid.
-There has been no economic basis for setting the fishery’s TAE (AFMA 2007).
+In the absence of formal stock assessments, total allowable effort (TAE) in the fishery has been set by the Southern Squid Jig Fishery Resource Assessment Group and the South East Management Advisory Committee at levels that maintain the capacity of the fleet to respond to changes in markets or the availability of squid.

-While there is a high degree of latent effort in the fishery, this allows the fishery to respond quickly to an increase in squid abundance or price (AFMA 2017).
+The high degree of latent effort in the fishery allows the fishery to respond quickly to profitable opportunities provided by an increase in squid abundance or price (AFMA 2017).
 The number of squid jigging machines allocated to gear SFRs is determined by dividing the TAE for the fishing year by the total number of gear SFRs for the fishing season.
-In 2017, the TAE was 550 standard jigging machines, with 4,900 gear SFRs present in the fishery, meaning that each jigging machine required 9.09 gear SFRs.
-Although the level of gear SFR latency (unused gear) has been variable in the SSJF, it has persisted at high levels since 1996, with only eight vessels active in 2017.
+In 2018, the TAE was 550 standard jigging machines, with 4,900 gear SFRs present in the fishery, meaning that each jigging machine required 8.91 gear SFRs.
+Although the level of gear SFR latency (unused gear) has been variable in the SSJF, it has persisted at high levels since 1996.
+There were 35 owners of SFRs in the 2018 season, with only 9 vessels active.
 This suggests that market factors rather than management arrangements have constrained effort.

 Performance against economic objective

-The catch trigger approach implemented in the SSJF has no clear link to economic performance, so it is difficult to determine how well the fishery is meeting the economic objective of the Commonwealth Fisheries Harvest Strategy Policy (DAFF 2007).
+The catch trigger approach implemented in the SSJF has no clear link to economic performance, so it is difficult to determine how well the fishery is meeting the economic objective of the Commonwealth Fisheries Harvest Strategy Policy (Department of Agriculture and Water Resources 2018).

-Despite effort increasing in recent fishing seasons, high levels of latent fishing effort have persisted in the SSJF.
+Despite effort increasing in the recent fishing season, high levels of latent fishing effort have persisted in the SSJF.
 Reducing this latent effort may be beneficial for the fishery by preventing the entry of excessive capacity in profitable years when prices are high.
-However, a lower TAE would need to be supported by a well-functioning market for unused gear SFRs to ensure that the fishery can still optimise the exploitation of a variable stock in years of increased abundance and high prices.
+However, a lower TAE would need to be supported by a well-functioning market for unused gear SFRs, to ensure that the fishery can still optimise the exploitation of a variable stock in years of increased abundance and high prices.
+Establishing a catch trigger that is closely aligned with economic performance would provide greater certainty around the level of latent effort that is desired for this fishery, but would be challenging to achieve given the life characteristics of squid and high seasonal variability in squid availability.

 13.4 Environmental status